Tracking Your Reader's Journey

 progress- current scroll position divided by the total scrollable height.

-Optional, but recommended: Adding a clamp check from 0 to 100 will ensure we always have a value between those two numbers.
+I also added a clamp check from 0 to 1, which ensured I always had a value between those two numbers.

 /// Calculates and updates the scroll progress percentage.